aaditya-prog/unistore-django-ecommerce/docs/_build/html/_sources/modules/login.rst.txt

 * Based on the input data, the server sends different responses.
 Using the django messages framework, a success message is displayed if the data is valid whereas an error message is displayed if the data is invalid.

-* If the user is an admin, the user is redirected to the admin page at http://127.0.0.1:8000/staff/view-user.
-Whereas, if the user is a normal user, he/she is redirected to the home page at http://127.0.0.1:8000
+* If the user is an admin, the user is redirected to the admin page at `staff/view-user. <http://127.0.0.1:8000/staff/view-user>`_ Whereas, if the user is a normal user, the authenticated user is redirected to the home page.